go-redis/docs/docs/tracing.md

 rdb.AddHook(redisotel.TracingHook{})
 ```

-For Redis Cluster and Ring use:
+For Redis Cluster and Ring you should instrument each node separately:

 ```go
 rdb := redis.NewClusterClient(&redis.ClusterOptions{